huggingface/transformers/model_cards/T-Systems-onsite/german-roberta-sentence-transformer-v2/README.md

 - [Examples on GitHub](https://github.com/UKPLab/sentence-transformers/tree/master/examples/applications)

 ## Training
 The base model is [xlm-roberta-base](https://huggingface.co/xlm-roberta-base).
-This model has been trained by [Nils Reimers](https://www.nils-reimers.de/) on a large scale paraphrase dataset for 50+ languages.
+This model has been further trained by [Nils Reimers](https://www.nils-reimers.de/) on a large scale paraphrase dataset for 50+ languages.
 [Nils Reimers](https://www.nils-reimers.de/) about this [on GitHub](https://github.com/UKPLab/sentence-transformers/issues/509#issuecomment-712243280):

 >A paper is upcoming for the paraphrase models.
 >